vxsetup/nothing-os-desktop/README.md

 ## Why this exists

-I've been a Nothing fan since the Ear (1).
-When Nothing OS 3.0 dropped, I wanted that same design language on my Linux workstation — pixel-perfect.
+I've been a Nothing fan since the Nothing phone 1.
+When Nothing OS 1.0 dropped, I wanted that same design language on my Linux workstation — pixel-perfect.

 Eight months later, here it is.